Famous Organists: Virgil Fox

 Famous Organists: Rolande Falcinelli

-Rolande Falcinelli is the next subject of our Famous Organists series.
+Famous Organists: Rolande Falcinelli Rolande Falcinelli is the next subject of our Famous Organists series.
 In this blog, we’ll take a look at the life of this fabulous female organist and discuss what she contributed to the culture of organ music.
-An Artistic Existence Heralding from Paris, France, Falcinelli was born on February 20, 1920.
-Although she was the […]
+An Artistic Existence Heralding from Paris, France, Falcinelli was born on February 20, 1920. […]

 Famous Organists: Marie-Claire Alain

-In the next installment of our Famous Organists blog series, we will be taking a look at the incredible Marie-Claire Alain.
-A Family of Organists On August 10, 1926, Marie-Claire Alain was born near Paris, France, into a prodigious family of organists and musicians.
-Her father, Albert Alain, composed for the organ, built organs, and […]
+Photo By RadioFrance Grace and Grandeur: The Enduring Brilliance of Marie-Claire Alain In the next installment of our Famous Organists blog series, we will be taking a look at the incredible Marie-Claire Alain.
+A Family of Organists Born on August 10, 1926, near Paris, Marie-Claire Alain was raised in a gifted family of organists and […]

 Famous Organists: Ethel Smith